MaxDam/FenceIndoor/README.md

 ## Install server libraries:

-- install mongodb (Depends on your SO)
+- install mongodb (depends on your SO)
-- install python3 and pip (Depends on your SO)
+- install python3 and pip (depends on your SO)
 - install following python packages:

 ```